 The Company is involved in various claims and actions arising in the course of operations and is subject to various legal actions and exposures.
-Accruals for litigation, claims and assessments are recognized if the Company determines that the loss is probable and the amount can be reasonably estimated.
+Accruals for litigation, claims and assessments are recognized if the Company determines that the loss is probable, and the amount can be reasonably estimated.
 The Company believes it has made adequate provisions for such legal claims.
 Although the outcome of these claims is uncertain, the Company does not expect these matters to have a material adverse effect on the Company's financial position, cash flows or operational results.
 If an unfavorable outcome were to occur, there exists the possibility of a material adverse impact on the Company's consolidated net income or loss in the period in which the outcome is determined.
+While fully supportable in the Company's view, some of these positions if challenged, may not be fully sustained on review.